harness/developer-hub/release-notes/chaos-engineering.md

 ### What's new

-* Added Asupport for Authentication & HTTPs in HTTP Probes for Kubernetes chaos faults.
+* Added support for Authentication & HTTPs in HTTP Probes for Kubernetes chaos faults.
 (CHAOS-2381)

 * Added support for the destination ports for the provided destination IPs and hosts in network chaos faults.
 (CHAOS-2336)